What are Midjourney Parameters?

 The Style parameter overrides Midjourney’s own style default.
 This parameter is helpful for the more experienced creator as it gives you more freedom to generate your own style through your prompt.

-Style only has one option in v5.1 and beyond and that is: raw.
+Style two options in v5.1 and beyond and that is: raw and your style code.

 Raw removes all of Midjoury’s own sense of style, all its own experiences, and instead focuses on your own prompt.